As an Amazon Associate I earn from qualifying purchases made on my website. Many links may be affiliate links that provide income from sales.

-With headphones, there can be a force applied on the this squeezing on your head which causes skull temporal tension, increase jaw bone pain, and for some even neck based tension.
-While this doesn’t impact a large amount of users you should know it could happen with headphones.
+With headphones, there can be a force applied on this squeezing on your head which causes skull temporal tension, increase jaw bone pain, and for some even neck-based tension.
+While this doesn’t impact a large number of users you should know it could happen with headphones.

 Despite what you may think, this is not a very abnormal experience.
-A lot of noise cancelling headphone wearers experience this very same symptom.
+A lot of noise-canceling headphone wearers experience this very same symptom.

 Many people have looked into this very concerning problem and some professionals have even given their thoughts on what could be causing these issues for people.